netscaler/ADC-scripts/docs/usage/rolling-upgrades-vpx.md

 ## Setup

-The example utilizes Netscaler VPX and some virtualized hosts to provide the back end web services.
+The example utilizes NetScaler VPX and some virtualized hosts to provide the back end web services.

 The ansible playbooks along with other files needed to run this example